Skip to main content

 allowStale: true,

-refreshThreshold: 5000, // Refresh cache before expiration
+refreshThreshold: 5000, // Update cache before it expires

 });